thumbtack/thumbprint/www/src/cms/components-ios/avatar.md

 title: Avatar
 description: Display user images and badges on Thumbtack.
 ---

-Documentation for Avatar on iOS is coming soon.
+Documentation for Avatar on iOS is coming soon!!!!